Pueblo Brain Science:

 Building Diversity in Neuroscience

-Hola, I am Syed (FlyGuy), a junior faculty at the University of New Mexico studying neural development in fruit flies https://www.neuraldiversity.org/
+Hola/Salam, I am Syed (FlyGuy), a junior faculty at the University of New Mexico studying neural development in fruit flies https://www.neuraldiversity.org/ and the scientists working in the lab https://youtu.be/b8jmIEqAxlE are making impactful contributions to science and diversity in science.

 Other than research, I am committed to training and mentoring next-generation neuroscientists.
 At UNM, I have started an ambitious program, "Pueblo Brain Science", which includes multiple training components targeting a diverse population of students.
 Together with many other awesome people, we aim to "Build Diversity in Neuroscience" through:

 A) NeuroCURE: Each spring, 10-12 undergraduates get training to do and experience science in this discovery-based lab course.
-Last year's student share course experiences here https://youtu.be/wW1SvDaZkEc
+Previous year's students share course experiences here: https://youtu.be/66Ot1J_LB9U and here https://youtu.be/VRRkxSOZ8Pk

-Please read more about undergraduate researchers in my lab here
+Please read more about undergraduate researchers in my lab here.
+Over 70% of these trainees have continued in research!

 C) NeuroScience Workshop: Students from places like New Mexico lack opportunities to meet scientists and experience science.
-Additionally, the education system of New Mexico is of the lowest standards in the nation, partly due to the lack of resources to engage and train students early on.
 My colleague Dr. Matthew Clark and I started an annual neuroscience workshop where we train high school teachers, students, and undergrads from different regions of New Mexico.
 We use fruit flies and 3D-printed modules to teach and excite teachers and students - Some news about the workshop here.
-Please feel free to email if you'd like to access a detailed report of last year's workshop.
+This workshop has run annually since 2022, impacting over a thousand trainees, teachers, and community members.
+Over the years, Drs.
+Matthew Clark (Bucknell), Budhattiya Chowdhury (CUNY), Durafshan Sakeena Syed (UCSB), Kavin Núñez (NYU), Divya Sitaraman (East Bay College), Vanessa Punal (U. Michigan) and Frank Loesche (Janelia/HHMI) has led the sessions.

-E) Training High School Students: Students from the high schools of New Mexico participate in neuroscience workshops, visit our lab and participate in summer research https://www.neuraldiversity.org/scientists
+E) Training High School Students: Students from the high schools of New Mexico participate in neuroscience workshops, visit our lab, and participate in summer research https://www.neuraldiversity.org/scientists Seven high school trainees have participated in our lab research, and over a hundred have participated in the neuroscience workshop.

-F) Science Outreach: We visit Zia and Jemez Pueblo schools and many other New Mexico high schools and demonstrate fruit fly-related classroom modules.
+F) Science Outreach: We visit Zia, Jemez Pueblo, Dine' schools in Navajo Nation and Tuba City, and many other New Mexico high schools and demonstrate fruit fly-related classroom modules.
 I also get invited to participate in the education retreats of the Pueblos of Zia and Jemez and the youth festival or any other public events in these communities.
 We expose the young generation and the educators of these Pueblos to various science modules using 3D-printed tools and fruit flies https://www.neuraldiversity.org/science-outreach

 G) Next Generation Science Standards: We are partnering with the high school teachers of New Mexico to take experiments to the classroom and build modules related to fruit fly research.
 Through science outreach events, training high school teachers, and hands-on activity modules using fruit flies and 3D printed tools, the overarching goal is to implement active learning modules in the school curriculum that align with the next-generation science standard.

-The Grass Foundation sponsored last year's workshop, and thanks to the local business Yasmineh Cafe, Old Town Pizza, and Bawarchi, who sponsored food for the 2023 workshop.
-We also got free coffee from the local Star Bucks! - Workshop report coming
+The Grass Foundation (2022) and HHMI (2023) have sponsored our workshops in the past, and thanks to the local businesses Yasmineh Cafe, Old Town Pizza, and Bawarchi, who sponsored food for the 2023 workshop.
+We also got free coffee from the local Star Bucks! -

 If you are interested in collaborating on any of these activities, please let me know, and I am happy to talk more about my programs and interests.
 Your contributions will significantly impact the students and help build diversity in neuroscience.